martinkearn/AI-Services-Workshop/Bots/Lab.md

 > | LuisAPIKey | {yourapikey} |
 > | LuisAPIHostName | westeurope.api.cognitive.microsoft.com |

-### Part 4 - Creating some custom logic within your bot using VS Code
+## 3 - Creating some custom logic within your bot using VS Code
 Now we need to handle the LUIS intents that will be resolved by our LUIS model.
 This is the code that will get fired when any LUIS intent is detected.

 ---